How to Fall Asleep Faster– Tips and Tricks for Catching Zs

 2– Manage Lights/Avoid Electronic Devices

 Bright light has an effect on the body’s circadian rhythm, which is what keeps people awake and alert during the day.
 Conversely, the absence of light at night tells the body it’s time to rest.
-The blue light emitted by electronic screens– like computers, televisions, tablets, and cell phones– interrupts this natural circadian rhythm, making it more difficult to fall asleep and to achieve deep, rejuvenating rest.
+The blue light emitted by electronic screens– like computers, televisions, and cell phones– interrupts this natural circadian rhythm.
+This makes it more difficult to fall asleep and to achieve deep, rejuvenating rest.

-Try to avoid screens for 30 to 60 minutes prior to going to bed!
+Try to avoid screens for at least 30 minutes prior to going to bed!
 Replace that screen time with relaxing music, meditation, or reading to help the mind and body relax.

 3– Ignore the Clock!

-Checking the time repeatedly while you toss and turn is counter productive.
-The more aware you are of time, the more anxious you’ll tend to become about losing sleep, which only exacerbates the problem.
-Try removing any time-keeping device other than your alarm clock from your bedroom, and turning the clock away so you can’t see it from bed.
+Checking the time repeatedly while you toss and turn is counterproductive.
+The more aware you are of time, the more anxious you’ll tend to become about losing sleep.
+This will only exacerbate the problem for people with insomnia.
+Try removing any time-keeping devices other than your alarm clock from your bedroom.
+Even better, turn the clock away so you can’t see it from bed.

 4– Crank the AC

-Your internal body temperature actually plays a key role in your biological clock and sleep patterns.
+Your internal body temperature actually plays a key role in your biological clock and sleep cycle.
 Your body temperature drops after you fall asleep, and a cool, dark bedroom helps to boost melatonin production.
 Most people fall asleep faster in temperatures between 60 and 67 degrees Fahrenheit.
 Even if you’re a cold-natured person, you may want to try this trick for falling and staying asleep at night!
+This tip can also prevent waking up in the middle of night from becoming overheated or sweaty.

 Another tip for how to fall asleep faster is getting the right bed for you!